roguehistory/DIGH-HIST3812/content/en/week/ten/instructions.md

 ### Goals for this week

+1. Cleaning data to make it useable
-1. Pushing data to the web
+2. Pushing data to the web

 ### Listen